EPCCed/epcc-reframe/README.md

 # Run the entire test suite:
 bin/epcc-reframe -r

-# NOTE: currently, the entire test suite only runs the compile and libs tests.
-The BLAS test needs to have the references updated.
+# NOTE: currently, the entire test suite only runs the compile, libs and synth tests.
+# The BLAS test needs to have the references updated.
 ```